The Next Evolution of Platform Engineering

 #Why regulated industries cannot wait

-This is exactly why AI Platform Engineering matters most in environments like ours.
+This is exactly why AI Platform Engineering matters most in regulated environments.
 The guardrails cannot be an afterthought bolted on after the product team ships something.
 They need to be baked into the platform from day one.
+Chipotle learned that lesson over a PR blip.
+In healthcare, the lesson costs infinitely more.

 The teams that figure this out early gain a massive advantage.
 They move faster because their engineers are not scared to use AI.
 They have clear boundaries.
 They know what is allowed, what is logged, and what is blocked.
 That confidence unlocks velocity.